 Surratt was imprisoned in the Old Capital Prison along with the owner of Ford’s Theatre, Booth’s brother, Dr. Samuel Mudd and many other suspected co-conspirators.
 She was tried by a military tribunal instead of a civil court, a move that seems to have been motivated by lingering distrust between North and South, bitterness over the assassination and a desire to get to the bottom of the conspiracy.

 At her trial, Surratt was defended by several priests and friends the New York Times called “constant and faithful.”
 But their testimony and her own protestations of innocence were not enough.
 Not only was she convicted, she was sentenced to death, along with the other alleged co-conspirators, on June 30, 1865.
 It was a move that shocked the country.

 Despite last-minute attempts to gain clemency and commute her sentence to life in prison, Mary Surratt was executed by hanging on July 7 of that year.
 Dressed in black, she led the procession of prisoners to their death.
 Before she was hanged, she is reported to have asked the guard near her not to let her fall.

-Surratt never stopped defending her innocence—and nor did her co-conspirators.
-Before being executed, the co-conspirator who shot Seward claimed she was innocent (a debate that still continues to this day).
+Surratt never stopped defending her innocence.
+Before being executed, the co-conspirator who attacked Seward claimed she was innocent (a debate that still continues to this day).
 But what of her suspected conspirator son?
-Just call him the one who got away: though he was tried in civil court in 1867, the government dropped all charges against him—despite his admission that he had been part of a conspiracy to kidnap the President.
+Just call him the one who got away: though he was tried in civil court in 1867, the government was unable to get him convicted—despite his admission that he had been part of a conspiracy to kidnap the President.